World order under threat ‘not seen since Cold War’, say MI6 and CIA chiefs

 For both agencies, “the rise of China is the principal intelligence and geopolitical challenge of the 21st century, and we have reorganised our services to reflect that priority”, they said.

-And they warned that staying the course in resisting Vladimir Putin’s war in Ukraine “is more vital than ever”, insisting that Russia “will not succeed in extinguishing Ukraine’s sovereignty and independence”.
+And they warned that staying the course in resisting Vladimir Putin’s war in Ukraine “is more vital than ever”, saying that Russia “will not succeed in extinguishing Ukraine’s sovereignty and independence”.

 “In the 21st century, crises don’t come sequentially,” they wrote.
 “While significant attention and resources are being deployed against Russia, we are acting together in other places and spaces to counter the risk of global instability.”

-Speaking on Saturday in London at an unprecedented joint appearance alongside Sir Richard, CIA director William Burns warned of the growing and “troubling” defence relationship between Russia, China, Iran and North Korea.
+Speaking on Saturday in London at an unprecedented joint appearance alongside Sir Richard, Mr Burns warned of the growing and “troubling” defence relationship between Russia, China, Iran and North Korea.

 Following reports by CNN and the Wall Street Journal that Tehran had defied G7 threats of further sanctions by supplying Moscow with hundreds of short-range ballistic missiles, Mr Burns warned that such a move would mark a “dramatic escalation” of the relationship between Iran and Russia.

-Disclosing that he had been sent by US president Joe Biden earlier in the conflict to meet one of his Russian counterparts in order to warn him of the consequences of the use of nuclear weapons, he said: “There was a moment in the fall of 2022 when I think there was a genuine risk of the potential use of tactical nuclear weapons.
+Disclosing that he had been sent by the US president Joe Biden to meet one of his Russian counterparts earlier in the conflict in order to warn him of the consequences of the use of nuclear weapons, he said: “There was a moment in the fall of 2022 when I think there was a genuine risk of the potential use of tactical nuclear weapons.

 He added: “Amateurish can actually be more reckless and more dangerous as well.”